Deadliest Days for Travel: How to Stay Safe During the Holidays

 Some of the reasons for the spike in accidents around the holidays include: an increase in traffic flow, drinking and driving, young drivers, and weather conditions.

-During the holiday’s, many people find themselves excited to reunite with friends and family and are in a hurry to reach their destination.
+During the holidays, many people find themselves excited to reunite with friends and family and are in a hurry to reach their destination.
 Holiday seasons, no matter the time of year, see heavy increases in the amount of drivers on the road.

 Unfortunately, drinking and driving is also more prevalent as many people attend holiday parties and celebrations.
 Since most businesses are closed for Thanksgiving, the Wednesday before Thanksgiving has become one of the biggest drinking days of the year.
 There are more than 400 traffic fatalities between Blackout Wednesday and Black Friday, making Thanksgiving one of the most dangerous holidays for driving.
 Even more dangerous, though, is Independence Day.
-With over 500 deaths and 58,000 injuries in 2013, this holiday ranks #1 for most deadly holidays in the United States.
+With almost 500 deaths and 55,000 injuries in 2020, this holiday ranks #1 for most deadly holidays in the United States.
 Summer freedom and celebrations often mean alcohol is easily accessible and with more teen drivers on the road, driving on Independence Day can be hazardous!

 Depending on where you live, the holidays may mean additional planning for weather conditions.
 While many families will be able to avoid snowfall during Christmas and New Year’s, others are not as lucky.
 Snow, freezing rain and ice can cause delays and accidents during the holidays, especially as families are in a hurry to see their loved ones!